NFL Wild Card Weekend: Your Complete Guide to Every Matchup

 Sunday’s Main Events: Championship Rematches and Quarterback Showdowns

 Sunday’s slate features four compelling matchups that could produce the weekend’s most memorable moments.
 The afternoon begins with the Buffalo Bills traveling to Jacksonville to face the Jaguars in a game that features two of the AFC’s most talented rosters playing their best football at the right time.
-Buffalo enters as the sixth seed despite winning their final four games, a surge that has some analysts questioning whether they’re the most dangerous team in the conference.
+Buffalo enters as the sixth seed despite winning their final four games, a surge that has ESPN’s Dan Orlovsky calling them “the most dangerous team in the conference nobody wants to face.”

 The afternoon’s marquee matchup sends the San Francisco 49ers to Philadelphia for a rematch of last year’s NFC Championship Game, which the Eagles won 31-7 on their way to Super Bowl victory.
 San Francisco has spent the entire offseason and regular season thinking about that humiliation.
 The 49ers retooled their roster, addressed defensive weaknesses that Philadelphia exploited, and enter the playoffs with revenge on their minds.